antoniablair/stats-engagement/README.md

 (mainly to make it easier for me to deploy to Heroku.)

-You can edit, edit, or delete any of the database objects from the admin panel.
+You can edit, edit, or delete any of the database objects from the admin panel by clicking on "Data", and then clicking the green plus sign or clicking on an existing item and going to "Actions" or "Edit".

-It uses `sequelize`, which was a new library to me.
-If I had more time with this project, I'd probably convert the game app to use `sequelize` as well to make things more consistent.
+Forest Lumber uses `sequelize`, and if I had more time with this project, I'd probably convert the game app to use `sequelize` as well to make things more consistent.

 ### Game

 The game uses Aphrodite for Javascript inline styles, which is a nice CSS-in-JS library for keeping everything in Javascript.
+I used bars for the token levels since it reminded me the most of an RPG, but ideally those should be updated to have different colors.
+I would also like to make it so that the game's questions are asked in random orders and can be repeated.

 ### How to use the admin panel